JanAdell/Scattered-Studio-U.N.-Squadron----Project-1/index.md

 # Project 1 - Scattered Studio
-Repository dedicated to the updates and releases of the deliveries from the Project 1 subject from the Videogame Design and Development Degree (Citm, UPC).
 In this subject we'll be replicating the 1989 videogame developed and published by Capcom, **U.N.
 Squadron**.

 ## Description

 In U.N.
 Squadron you play as one of three pilots, tasked with fighting back against the forces of Project 4, a group formed by arms dealers whose objective is the prolification of war so as to keep profiting from their businesses.

 ## Video

-### Check our latest Release
+## Check our latest Release

 > https://github.com/JanAdell/ScatteredStudio-_U.N._Squadron/releases/tag/0.5